 Day 2 : (55 km, mostly flat)

-After breakfast we cycle back to Kyoto and visit several traditional areas on the way.
-We have left the mountains behind us and cycle along the Kizu river on our way to Uji which is associated with tea in Japan.
-We cruise through the traditional townscape of Uji where many temples, shrines and tea shops stand side by side and you can try green tea in all its manifestations in drinks, desserts, ice-cream and noodles.
-We then continue along the Uji river to Fushimi and its many old sake breweries and warehouses.
-We visit the Gekkeikan Sake Museum where you will become acquainted with the production process of sake.
+After breakfast, cycle back to Kyoto and visit several traditional areas on the way.
+You have left the mountains behind us and cycle along the Kizu river on your way to Uji which is associated with tea in Japan.
+Cruise through the traditional townscape of Uji where many temples, shrines and tea shops stand side by side and you can try green tea in all its manifestations in drinks, desserts, ice-cream and noodles.
+Then continue along the Uji river to Fushimi and its many old sake breweries and warehouses.
+You can visit the Gekkeikan Sake Museum where you will become acquainted with the production process of sake.
 This area has served as backdrop in many films.
-The road back leads us to famous Fushimi Inari shrine where we can stroll through its thousands of red shrine gates.
-After a short ride through a traditional neighborhood we arrive at Tofukuji Zen temple and cruise through its archaic temple precincts.
-From there it is a short ride back to our starting point in Kyoto.
+The road back leads you to famous Fushimi Inari shrine where you can stroll through its thousands of red shrine gates.
+After a short ride through a traditional neighborhood, arrive at Tofukuji Zen temple and cruise through its archaic temple precincts.
+From there it is a short ride back to the starting point in Kyoto.

-This tour can be done as a self-supported 2-day tour.
+This tour is done as a self-guided 2-day tour.